+Examples of cleanouts being installed (left and middle) and a finished installation (right).

+Reimbursement Program for Installation of Overhead Sewer or Backflow Prevention Devices

 The District requires new construction to include plumbing features needed to protect property from backups that can occur at any time.
 Owners of older buildings should consider improvements needed to provide this level of protection.
 This cost sharing program is available for residents who have experienced sewer backup problems and desire to convert to an overhead sewer system or install backflow prevention devices, offering to pay half the project cost up to a limit of \$3,000.

-Reimbursement Program for Sanitary Sewer Backups Caused by Blockages of the Public Sanitary Sewer If District personnel determine that the sanitary sewer backup was caused by a blockage of the public sanitary sewer, the resident may be eligible for reimbursement of some costs associated with the backup.
+Reimbursement Program for Sanitary Sewer Backups Caused by Blockages of the Public Sanitary Sewer

+If District personnel determine that the sanitary sewer backup was caused by a blockage of the public sanitary sewer, the resident may be eligible for reimbursement of some costs associated with the backup.
 Please note that sanitary sewer backups occurring as a result of precipitation-related high flow conditions in the public sanitary sewer are not eligible for reimbursement under this Program.
 Blockages or problems of any nature in the building sanitary service are not eligible for reimbursement under this Program.

+WASTEWATER TREATMENT

-WASTEWATER TREATMENT The District's Wastewater Treatment Center operates under a National Pollutant Discharge Elimination System (NPDES) permit issued by the Environmental Protection Agency.
+The District's Wastewater Treatment Center operates under a National Pollutant Discharge Elimination System (NPDES) permit issued by the Environmental Protection Agency.
 The District facility discharges treated water to the East Branch of the DuPage River that is significantly better than permit requirements establishing stringent protective criteria.
-The charts below indicate the successful treatment provided by the Wastewater Treatment Center during 2017 for three major NPDES permit parameters.
+The charts below indicate the successful treatment provided by the Wastewater Treatment Center during 2018 for three major NPDES permit parameters.
 The parameters are indicated in milligrams per liter (mg/l):

 The District continues to track regulatory efforts to establish nutrient standards for wastewater treatment plants.
 With continuing uncertainty about the environmental benefits of nutrient controls, the District has negotiated a schedule with Illinois EPA that provides time for the District to develop low-cost nutrient control technologies.
 The schedule also increases our participation with the DuPage River Salt Creek Workgroup to better understand the impacts of nutrients in our watershed, and to help fund restoration projects in our receiving stream, with the goal of achieving the most cost-effective environmental improvements with limited available resources.

-CARING FOR OUR INFRASTRUCTURE The District's most valuable asset is the sewer collection system, including more than 250 miles of gravity sewers.
+CARING FOR OUR INFRASTRUCTURE

+The District's most valuable asset is the sewer collection system, including more than 250 miles of gravity sewers.
 Beyond these sewers, there are nearly 300 miles of privately owned building service pipes connecting buildings to the public mains owned by the District.

 The system dates back as far as 1904 and requires a substantial commitment of resources to maintain in satisfactory working condition, meeting residents' expectations for service and regulatory requirements.
 The most significant challenge is the appearance of ground and storm water, known as infiltration and inflow (I/I), in sewers intended to carry only sanitary waste from plumbing fixtures.
 This extraneous water can cause backups and overflows by exceeding the capacity to carry sanitary waste, and is costly to transport and treat.

 The District has a comprehensive I/I removal and sewer system rehabilitation program.
 Priority is given to areas identified through flow monitoring, field observations and backup or surcharge reports.
-State-of-the-art techniques are employed, ranging from opencut replacement to various trenchless technologies such as cured-in-place lining and grouting.
+State-of-the-art techniques are employed, ranging from open-cut replacement to various trenchless technologies such as cured-in-place lining and grouting.
 Ordinances regulating private property I/I sources are enforced and rehabilitation is conducted on both public and private sources.

-WALNUT AVE.
-SEWER REHAB The District recently rehabilitated 3,014 feet of 30" diameter mainline sanitary sewer and 22 manholes located in the road and parkways of Walnut Avenue in Downers Grove.
-The rehabilitation was needed due to degradation of the pipe and manholes caused by hydrogen sulfide coming from the flow of wastewater at this particular location.
-The existing reinforced concrete pipe was rehabilitated by installing a liner in the pipe.
-This cured-in-place liner is a resin impregnated felt that hardens to become a structural pipe inside the host pipe that is being rehabilitated.
-The manholes were rehabilitated using a three-part spray-on lining system that seals the manhole and provides some structural support.
+The red lines illustrate the 250 miles of gravity sewers located in our service area.